tpatki/Mneme/docs/user/install.md

 ## Building
-The `Quick Start` section provides instructions for a user-friendly build with `pip`.
+The `Quick Start` section provides instructions for a user-friendly build with `pip` on AMD GPUs.
 Advanced users can utilize the `cmake` build instead of the `pip`build if desired, which is detailed below.

+Please note that currently, NVIDIA GPUs (CUDA builds) are only supported through `cmake`.

 ### Dependencies
 Mneme depends on LLVM (ROCm@6.2 or ROCm@6.3), [spdlog](https://github.com/gabime/spdlog.git), and [Proteus](https://github.com/Olympus-HPC/proteus/).